-SEO has many common hiccups.
-Whether you make these SEO mistakes from miss-information or lack of education, this is a complete guide to educate you on what you should be doing.
+There are many common SEO mistakes.
+Whether you make these SEO hiccups from miss-information or lack of education, this is a complete guide to educate you on what you should be doing.
 I’ve kept it updated with new frequent mistakes that crop up.

 Go through the following list of common SEO mistakes like a checklist to see how you can get more organic traffic to your website:

 1) Using rankings as the measure of SEO success

 Rankings do nothing other than to boost your ego.
 If you rank high, does that mean you get traffic?
 If you get traffic, does that mean you get sales?

 You should instead use four metrics that are Key Performance Indicators (KPIs) of good SEO:

 - Organic traffic – Rankings are useful once they start bringing in traffic.
 You can rank #1 for many terms yet receive no visitors.
 Compare that to ranking #20 for a popular term and getting a sale from it everyday because your prospective customers frequently use the search query.